Entergy : Insights > Storms | MarketScreener

 Liberty

 As of this report, 646 customers are without power.
 Restoration efforts are continuing in the Liberty area.
-Updated restoration estimates will be provided once repairs are made to the equipment.
+Entergy estimates all customers that can safely receive power should be restored by 10 p.m.
+Tuesday, October 13.

 Attala County